sgladkoff/goldpan-ru/docs/interpretisto.md

 **Interpretisto** enables its users to participate in conferences in a variety of roles.
 The role each user gets is determined by the link or code provided to them.

+It's important to note that the **Interpretisto** UI is adaptive, and will adjust to the available hardware and software, as well as conference settings.
+If your device does not have a connected webcam or another source of video streaming, the Video Streaming button will not appear in your UI even if your role enables video streaming.

 ### Presenter

 The role for a presenter during a webinar-style conference.

-As a **Presenter**, you can stream your video and audio, as well as share your screen.
+As a **Presenter**, you can stream your video and audio, as well as share your screen, if your **On Air** switch is on.
 You cannot see or hear other participants or access the chat.

 If you are a **Presenter**, you won't be asked to provide any extra information when logging in.